Design Project

 Illustration of the design concept

-This design challenges the typical smart home aesthetics of sleek minimalism, instead embracing organic forms, handcrafted materials, and the "semi-chaotic blend" characteristic of solarpunk futures, where advanced biotechnology coexists with earthy, living surroundings.
+This design also challenges the typical smart home aesthetics of sleek minimalism, and instead embracing the organic, earthy, and chaotic characteristics of how merging our living surroundings with our daily lives.

 A video prototype illustrated how the full speculative system would function in a home context.
-The mama mushroom will be the control placed in different rooms.
-It can control the path the baby mushrooms light up.
-The light trail will lead to different rooms, with the trail to each room having different colors (match with the mama mushroom's color), allowing user to navigate in the dark.
+The mushrooms will be "planted" alongside the walls around the house.
+The user will interact with the "mama mushroom" that is placed in different rooms.
+It will send signals to the path the "baby mushrooms" light up and it becomes a light trail that leads to different rooms, allowing user to navigate in the dark.

-The mama mushroom's cap rotates to select which room's pathway should illuminate.
-The light trail of the baby mushrooms will light up when the user pads the mama mushroom, using a speculative fungi mycelial networks that can sense and respond to touch.
+The mama mushroom's cap rotates to manipulate the color and pathway should illuminate.
+The light trail of the baby mushrooms will light up when the user pads the mama mushroom.

 Physical prototype of the mushroom system